 26 October: mayor of Rotterdam receives a book about Erasmus

 On the birthday of Desiderius Erasmus, alderman Judith Bokhove received a renewed edition of the book about the philosopher Erasmus.

 5 November: Flags around the Hofvijver

 6 & 7 November: conference 'Empowering Cities & Citizens, Learning and co-creating in an urbanizing world'

-This conference will be organised by the Institute for Housing and Urban Development Studies.
+This conference was organised by the Institute for Housing and Urban Development Studies.

 8 November: Dies Natalis

 During this festive ceremony in the Aula on Campus Woudestein, diversity is the central theme.
-The FAME Athena Award will be given to an employee who has contributed to the position of women in the academic world.
+The FAME Athena Award was given to an employee who has contributed to the position of women in the academic world.

 9 November: conference 'Nationalism & Protectionism: A Global Historical Approach'

 History has been taught, researched and studied at Erasmus University Rotterdam for 40 years now.
-During this conference, we discuss the research and education of the past and of the future.
+During this conference, we discussed the research and education of the past and of the future.